Dollar set for weekly gain as pandemic recovery hopes waver

 The dollar eased from a three-week high on Friday but looked set for a modest weekly gain as rising Sino-U.S. tensions and worries about a second wave of coronavirus infections rattled investors.

-had the trade-sensitive Australian dollar poised to snap five weeks of gains with a 1% drop, its first weekly loss since early April.
+As hopes wavered for a quick global recovery from the pandemic, the trade-sensitive Australian dollar was poised to snap five weeks of gains with a 1% drop, its first weekly loss since early April.

-The Aussie <AUD=D3> was steady in morning trade at $0.6464, about the middle of the range it has kept all month.
+The Aussie <AUD=D3> was soft in the Asia session at $0.6462, just below the middle of the range it has kept all month.

+The kiwi <NZD=D3> crept off a Thursday three-week low of $0.5958 but was weighed by talk of negative interest rates next year.
+It struggled to get past 60 cents and sat at $0.5996.
+[AUD/]

+The Antipodean pair, like other majors, have struggled for traction in May as investors and authorities weigh optimism about easing virus containment measures against the risk of more infections and the sheer scale of economic damage already wrought.

 "The market is sort of in a wait-and-see mode at the moment, waiting to see in particular whether U.S.-China trade tensions really do escalate," said Rodrigo Catril, senior foreign exchange analyst at National Australia Bank.

-"Trump is making a lot of vocal discontent, but the reality is that if he goes into any meaningful punishment, he knows it's going to have market consequences and given the brittle state of the U.S. economy, that's a tricky balancing act."
+"The three big risks remain: a second wave of coronavirus cases; collateral damage from the shutdowns resulting in a delayed or very slow recovery; and an escalation in U.S.-China tensions," said Shane Oliver, chief economist at Australian wealth manager AMP Capital.

+"On the latter, the risks will likely escalate dramatically if Trump's approval rating collapses leading him to conclude that he has nothing to lose by trying to 'wag the dog'."

-In an interview with Fox Business Network broadcast on Thursday, U.S. President Donald Trump said he was disappointed with China's failure to contain the coronavirus and suggested he could cut ties.
+In an interview with Fox Business Network broadcast on Thursday, U.S. President Donald Trump said he was disappointed with China's failure to contain the coronavirus and suggested he could even cut ties.

-"There are many things we could do.
-We could do things.
-We could cut off the whole relationship," he said.

-China insists it has been transparent, but amid increasingly bitter exchanges both sides have questioned the future of a partial trade deal they signed in January.
+China insists it has been transparent.
+But the yuan, which is highly sensitive to relations between the world's two biggest economies, was on the back foot and touched a one-week low of 7.1026 in onshore trade.
+[CNY/]

 Graphic: World FX rates in 2020 https://graphics.reuters.com/GLOBAL-CURRENCIES-PERFORMANCE/0100301V041/index.html